d3mystified/ud-indexer/README.md

 ### `ud-indexer`

-This is a simple web server that allows for searching and downloading of nzbs.
+This is a Newznab-compatible API server that allows for searching and downloading of nzbs.

-### Prowlarr indexer definition

-See below for the YAML.
-This is what is configured in prowlarr.

 ### `ud-blackhole`